 The program directory is an essential part of how programs evaluate.
 If you are trying to track how your program is working, it sometimes helps to track the directory contents on a sheet of paper (since you can’t view Pyret’s directory).

-ExerciseImagine that you have the following code in the definitions pane when you press the Run button:
+ExerciseImagine that you have the following code in the definitions window when you press the Run button:

-name = "Matthias" "name"What appears in the interactions pane?
+name = "Matthias" "name"What appears in the interactions window?
 How does each of these lines interact with the program directory?

 What happens if you enter a subsequent definition for the same name, such as

 width = 50?
 How does Pyret respond?
-What if you then ask to see the value associated with this same name at the prompt?
 What does this tell you about the directory?

 Now that we’ve learned about the program directory, let’s us discuss what happens when you press the Run button.
-Let’s assume the following contents are in the defintions pane:
+Let’s assume the following contents are in the defintions window:

 includestatement, Pyret adds the definitions from the included library to the directory.
 After processing all of the lines for this program, the directory will look like: